Library Fact Sheets

 The U.S. Air Force Special Investigations Academy (USAFSIA) is located on the grounds of the Federal Law Enforcement Training Center (FLETC) in Glynco, Ga., where all new Air Force Office of Special Investigation recruits receive their entry-level investigative training.
 The Academy also conducts basic and advanced investigative courses at FLETC and several geographically separated sites.

 The Academy's instructional staff is composed of education specialists, veteran officers, civilians and senior NCOs who have experience across the full OSI mission spectrum.
-Instructors attend Air University's Academic Instructor School and other specialized schools.
-One staff member is a forensics consultant, and the firearms instructors are Combat Arms Training and Maintenance managers.
+Instructors attend FLETC's Law Enforcement Instructor Training Program and other specialized schools.

 New OSI special agent recruits begin training at FLETC with an 11-week course called the Criminal Investigator Training Program (CITP).
 This course is attended by trainees from almost all federal investigative agencies.
 The CITP provides basic investigative training in law, interviewing, informants, defensive tactics, emergency driving, evidence processing, firearms, search and seizure, arrest techniques, report writing, testifying and surveillance.
 Students also participate in physical training several times a week.